cuidas/cuimpro/README.md

 * From now on we are in 0.0.1 alpha stage, maybe a negative Version would be more appropiate, because there is no code in it yet... :)

+0.1.0beta:

+* Seems to work now, but only with PNG-Images